uniqueeest/uniq-pop-kit/packages/toast/README.md

 - `ToastProvider` must be placed at the top level of your application
 - `ToastInitializer` must be inside the `ToastProvider`
 - `ToastInitializer` is required for external API usage
+- This library does not provide toast UI components, so you need to implement your own UI component

 ## Requirements